 - 1/2 cup grated Monterey jack or cheddar cheese

-1 Put the canola oil in a 9 or 10 inch cast iron skillet and place the skillet in the oven.
+1 Preheat the skillet: Put the canola oil in a 9 or 10 inch cast iron skillet and place the skillet in the oven.
 Heat oven to 400°F with the skillet inside.

-2 In a large bowl, whisk together the cornmeal, flour, baking soda and salt.
+2 Whisk together the dry ingredients: In a large bowl, whisk together the cornmeal, flour, baking soda and salt.

-4 Once the oven has reached 400°C and the skillet is hot, carefully remove the empty skillet from the oven (double up the pot holders, the handle is hot!).
+5 Pour batter into hot skillet: Once the oven has reached 400°F and the skillet is hot, carefully remove the empty skillet from the oven (double up the pot holders, the handle is hot!).
 Pour the cornbread batter into the skillet, and smooth the surface with a wooden spoon or spatula.

 6 Bake: Return the skillet to the oven and bake for 20 to 25 minutes, until lightly browned on top and a skewer inserted into the center comes out clean.